uw-dims/dims-dashboard/docs/source/using.rst

 **Remediations** are mitigation activities in the system where the logged in user (lparsons in the screenshots) has IPs that are compromised and need to be remediated.
-Currently the system contains one of these
-"Mitigation scenario" activities which was bootstrapped programmatically.
+Currently, the system contains one of these "Mitigation scenario" activities which was bootstrapped programmatically.

 **Hover over the graph to display data points.** Note the number of mitigated IPs